seablue1/JsonAdhoc/README.md

-a tool to foucs concerned node from big or complex json
+A tool to foucs concerned node from big or complex json